cmiltone/knowledge-base-system-api/README.md

-# node-express-typescript
+# knowledge-base-system-api
-Template for node back-end done with Typescript.
-Database system is upto you
+The backend for Agriculture Knowledge System

 ## Running the app